Deewangi

-Deewangi (دیوانگی) is Pakistani romantic drama television series, produced by Abdullah Kadwani and Asad Qureshi under 7th Sky Entertainment.
-It has Danish Taimoor and Hiba Bukhari in their second project together after Haara Dil.
+Deewangi (دیوانگی) is a Pakistani romantic drama television series, produced by Abdullah Kadwani and Asad Qureshi under 7th Sky Entertainment.
+It has Danish Taimoor and Hiba Bukhari in their second project together after Haara Dil (2018).

+The sequel for the series Jaan Nisar (also known as Deewangi 2) premiered on 11 May 2024 on the same network.

 Plot

-The story revolves around Nageen (Hiba Bukhari), who hails from a lower-middle-class background, and Sultan Durrani (Danish Taimoor), a wealthy businessman who hails from a political background.
-Sultan lost his parents at a very young age and lived with his grandmother Bi Jaan (Ismat Zaidi) ever since.
-Nageen lives with her sister Nuzhat (Faiza Gillani), brother-in-law Rashid (Noor-ul-Hassan) and Rashid's mother.
-Nageen only lands menial jobs because she does not have a degree, and is hired as a bus hostess at a private bus company.
+The story revolves around Nageen Fayaz (Hiba Bukhari), who hails from a lower-middle-class background, and Sultan Durrani (Danish Taimoor), a wealthy businessman who hails from a political background.
+Sultan lost his parents at a very young age and has lived with his grandmother Fazeelat (Ismat Zaidi) ever since.
+After the death of her mother and remarriage of her father, Nageen lives with her sister Nuzhat (Faiza Gillani), brother-in-law Rashid (Noor-ul-Hassan), their two children and Rashid's mother.
+Nageen lands only menial jobs because she does not have a degree, and is hired as a bus hostess at a private bus company.

-Sultan crosses paths with Nageen when his car suddenly stops working on the highway and has no other choice but travel in a bus.
+Sultan crosses paths with Nageen when his car suddenly stops working on the highway and has no other choice but to travel in a bus.
 In that brief journey, Sultan is drawn to Nageen when he sees her confronting a harasser.
 Afterwards, he starts travelling by bus every now and then just to meet Nageen but she ignores him and only treats him as a passenger.
 To seek her attention, Sultan buys all the bus tickets one day to travel alone with Nageen.
 He expresses his feelings for her but she rejects him because of their class difference.
 She gets more frightened after a man throws acid on Faryal (Nageen's friend) for refusing his proposal.
-On the other hand, Sultan's cousin, Narmeen (Zoya Nasir), who wants to marry Sultan, finds out about Nageen and makes a plan to trap her.
+On the other hand, Sultan has a cousin, Narmeen (Zoya Nasir), who is daughter of his Uncle Muzaddid wants to marry Sultan.
+She finds out about Nageen and makes a plan to trap her.
 After a few days, Sultan forcefully tries to put a ring on Nageen's fingers but she refuses and slaps him.
 Narmeen's secret agent records a video and it goes viral on social media.
-The video makes Sultan look like a harasser and as a result, his uncle loses general public elections.
+The video makes Sultan look like a harasser and as a result, Muzaddid loses the general public elections.
 Nageen reaches out to Sultan for his forgiveness and he accepts her apology.
 Sultan again proposes to Nageen and she accepts it this time.
 Nageen's family is very happy with the marriage, but most members of Sultan's family oppose it as they want him to marry Narmeen.
-On the wedding day, Nageen is kidnapped and every one suspects her of running away with someone else.
-Sultan calls off the wedding and Nageen's character is questioned in the society.
+On the wedding day, Nageen is kidnapped and everyone suspects her of running away with someone else.
+Her father Fayaz and his wife rebuke Nuzhat for all this.
+Sultan calls off the wedding and Nageen's character is questioned in society.